 Media ownership, telecommunication/media policy, media political economy, media representation of marginialized groups (race,gender, religion, etc...), popular culture

-Dr. Craig is an Assistant Professor of Communication at George Mason University.
-He has been a part of the university and the communications department since the fall of 2009.
+Dr. Craig is an Associate Professor of Communication at George Mason University.
+He has been a part of the university and the Department of Communication since the fall of 2009.
 Dr. Craig received his BA in Journalism from Olivet College, his MA in Telecommunications Management from Michigan State University, and his PhD in Mass Communication/Media Studies from Howard University.

 His research centers on mass media political economy; addressing the production, distribution and consumption of media content.
 He takes particular interest in exploring the social structure/struggle embedded in media production and interpreted in media consumption.
 His goal is to use research to influence the development of policy to enhance opportunities for media production and distribution by marginalized cultures.